About Penn Elementary

 PLEASE NOTE: It is important for the school to have a telephone number where parents can be reached in case of illness, accident, or emergency!
 You will not receive automated calls if your information is incorrect.

 Penn tries to be “green” and sends newsletters and communication electronically.
-We get your email address directly from PowerSchool.
+We get your email address directly from Infinite Campus.
 If you don’t have an email address and need paper copies sent home, please contact our office.

-Update the school office or your PowerSchool account whenever you have changes.
+Update the school office or your Infinite Campus account whenever you have changes.

-The use of cell phones, pagers, beepers and other similar communication devices is not allowed during the school day.
-Items in use between 8:15am and 3:45pm will be taken and stored in the Penn office.
+The use of cell phones, pagers, beepers, smart watches and other similar communication devices are not allowed during the school day.
+Items in use between 7:55am and 2:55pm will be taken and stored in the Penn office.
 The item may be claimed at the end of the school day.
 Phones should not be out or in use during the day and should be turned OFF.

 Cameras, video cameras or cell phones which have the capacity to take pictures or video cannot be used during the school day without permission from a staff member.